Danao, Cebu: History

 The origin of the name Danao lacks concrete historical records, though two legendary accounts exist regarding its establishment as a municipio.
 The most popular legend dates back to 1844, involving a Spanish captain named Manuel Anecito del Rosario.
 Commissioned by early Spanish authorities in Cebu province, del Rosario's mission was to establish municipios from Compostela to Borbon.

 While traveling north on horseback, Captain del Rosario encountered natives in Cotcot, tending to their carabaos in a pond.
 Unfamiliar with the area, he asked the locals (in Spanish) the name of the place.
 Misunderstanding his question, the natives thought he referred to the pond and replied danawan, meaning pond.
 Due to the captain's limited understanding of the local dialect and defective hearing, he interpreted the response as "Danao."
 Consequently, the place was named Danao, and Captain del Rosario established it as a municipio.
+The 1818 census showed that Danao had tributes representing 2,656 native families and 57 Spanish-Filipino families.